holdymoldy/arjuna/intro.rst

 - 27 GPU nodes, each with 128 GB, 64 cores, and 4 K80 NVIDIA GPUs

 Arjuna has 8 TB of RAID storage for the entire cluster.
-There are currently no limits on the amount of storage that each user may use, but please be cognizant of the amount of space you are using.
+There are currently no limits on the amount of storage that each user may use, but please be aware of the amount of space you are using.
 See :ref:`storage` for more details about best practices.

 Computing limits